-- 1 Log in to Service Manager as a system administrator. - 2 Navigate to System Administration > Base System Configuration > Companies. - 3 Type the search criteria you want to use to find company records.
-For example, leave the search form blank to search all company records. - 4 Click Search. - 5 Review the status of the Synched with UCMDB field.
+- 1. Log in to Service Manager as a system administrator. - 2.
+Navigate to System Administration > Base System Configuration > Companies. - 3.
+Type the search criteria you want to use to find company records.
+For example, leave the search form blank to search all company records. - 4.
+Click Search. - Review the status of the Synched with UCMDB field.
 If the check box is checked, then Service Manager has already synchronized the company ID with your UCMDB system.
 If the check box is unchecked, then Service Manager has yet to add this company to your UCMDB system.

-For more information about synchronization failures, see Schedule records on page 56.
+Note: For more information about synchronization failures, see "Schedule Records" on page 67.

-Resynchronize an existing company with UCMDB
+How to Resynchronize an Existing Company with UCMDB

 Service Manager provides you a means to resynchronize company records with your UCMDB system in case you lose UCMDB data for some reason.
 For example, you might intentionally remove UCMDB data during integration testing, or you might need to recover data after a disaster.
-You can force Service Manager to synchronize companies with your UCMDB system with the Re-synch with UCMDB option.
+You can force Service Manager to synchronize companies with your UCMDB system with the Resynch with UCMDB option.